ShadyEvan4830/Social-Media-and-Mental-Health/README.md

 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## Statement on Parquet

+When the author tried to complete the conversion of cleaned_data into parquet format, he encountered a problem that was difficult to fix.
+The specific error code is as follows:

+"Error in parquet___arrow___ArrowReaderProperties__Make(isTRUE(use_threads)) :
+   Cannot call parquet___arrow___ArrowReaderProperties__Make().
+See https://arrow.apache.org/docs/r/articles/install.html for help installing Arrow C++ libraries. ”

+The arrow package is an interface to the Apache Arrow C++ libraries, and Parquet is a columnar storage file format that is optimized for use with data analysis tools.
+The error message Cannot call parquet___arrow___ArrowReaderProperties__Make() specifically means that the R session tried to execute a function related to reading Parquet files but failed because it couldn't find the necessary underlying Arrow C++ library functions.

 ## Statement on LLM usage